 Community Engagement & Partnerships

-The Community Engagement and Partnerships program aims to empower and prepare students to effect positive, transformative change in their communities.
-Through a variety of experiential and service programs, students engage with issues of equity and social justice and develop skills needed for compassionate, respectful, and equitable relationships across difference.
+Maret has been a national leader in service learning and community engagement since the program’s inception in 2002.
+Rooted in Maret’s essential skills, the Community Engagement and Partnerships program aims to empower and prepare students to effect positive, transformative change in their communities.
+Through a variety of experiential and service-oriented programs, students engage with issues of equity and social justice and develop skills needed for compassionate, respectful, and equitable relationships across difference.

 Maret students address societal issues and social problems through civic engagement.
 Open discourse and partnership with communities beyond our 7-acre campus allow students to listen, learn, and grow with the wider community.
 We aim to increase the skills students need to be engaged, active citizens.